datalust/cluster-diagnostic-templates/README.md

-# cluster-diagnostic-templates
+# Seq Cluster Diagnostic Templates

-Seq signals and dashboards for Seq cluster diagnostics.
+A set of signals and dashboards for [cluster diagnostics](https://docs.datalust.co/docs/cluster-diagnostics).